Fri 16 Jan 2009

 - Jamie Sams – Jamie Sams’ personal site.
 Includes information about her other works.

-- River Light Media – Angela Werneke’s portfolio at Creative Shake.
+- River Light Media – Angela Werneke’s personal site.

 - Aeclectic Tarot – Brief information, sample card images, and a review.